Skip to content

 3. Create a Local Network Gateway

-The local network gateway typically refers to your on-premises location.
-In this case, the local gateway will represent the Cloudflare side of the connection.
+The Local Network Gateway typically refers to your on-premises location.
+In this case, the Local Network Gateway represents the Cloudflare side of the connection.

 1. Create a new local network gateway.

-2. In Endpoint, select IP address and enter the Cloudflare endpoint address.
+2. In Instance details > Endpoint, select IP address and enter the Cloudflare anycast address in the IP address field.

-3. In Address space, specify the address range of any subnets you wish to access remotely via the Magic WAN connection.
+3. In Address space(s), specify the address range of any subnets you wish to access remotely through the Magic WAN connection.
 For example, if you want to reach a network with an IP range of 192.168.1.0/24, and this network is connected to your Magic WAN tenant, you would add 192.168.1.0/24 to the local network gateway address space.

 4. Go to the Advanced tab > BGP settings, and make sure you select No.

-1. Virtual network gateway: Select the VNG you have created in step 2.
+1. Virtual network gateway: Select the Virtual Network Gateway you have created in step 2.

 3. Use Azure Private IP Address: Disabled